-In 1955, at age 11, World War II had ended only nine years earlier.
-I was a decade away from my war as the news spoke of Dien Binh Phu and the French in a place called Vietnam; I had no idea they existed.
-That summer my folks bought a new three bedroom house in east Long Beach, CA for \$9,000.
-I was enrolled in the sixth grade at Tincher Elementary School, just around the corner, and met a life-long friend, Dennis Vander Goore.
+That summer of '55, my folks bought a new three bedroom house in east Long Beach, California for \$9,000.
+We had moved from Wichita Falls, Texas, and I was enrolled in the sixth grade at Tincher Elementary School where I met a life-long friend, Dennis Vandergoore.
 Several years later, I would marry his little sister, who was four years younger than I.